Canon 1Ds vs 5DS R

 - More modern: Reflects 12 years and 4 months of technical progress since the 1Ds launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 5DS R is the clear winner of the contest (16 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 5DS R is the clear winner of the contest (18 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1Ds or the 5DS R. User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.